dgp3sy/Baseball-Game/README.md

 This is a baseball game using pygame and gamebox, a wrapper created by Luther Tychonievich at the University of Virginia

 ## Controls
-Pitching: To have the computer pitch the ball, press the "A" key. \n
+Pitching: To have the computer pitch the ball, press the "A" key. <br />
 Batting: In order to swing the bat, press Space.
 If the bat hits the ball, then you will see animation for the ball entering the field of play

 ## A Note from the Author